 In the future our energy supply will have to be renewable, but also reliable and affordable.
 In Nieuwegein we will be making a contribution to meeting this challenge through the realisation of a unique project: Power to X. The starting point is a solar park which makes it possible to use the sun and rain to produce electricity, hydrogen, heat and ultra-pure water in a renewable manner.

 Sun and rain as basis for the energy system

-Next to the KWR building, on the site of the Watertransportmaatschappij Rijn-Kennemerland (WRK), an 8.7 MWp solar energy park is being set up in 2017-18.
+Next to the KWR building, on the site of the Watertransportmaatschappij Rijn-Kennemerland (WRK), an 8.7 MWp solar energy park is being set up in the next years.
 The park’s solar panels will supply renewable electricity and also capture rainwater.
 The idea is not only to transfer this electricity to the network, but also to convert it into other energy carriers, such as heat and hydrogen (the ‘X’ in ‘Power to X’).
 In this way, energy supply and demand can be better matched, so that in a future, with ample solar and wind energy, a reliable energy provision can be realised.
 By smartly converting and storing the electricity produced by the sun, we can save on costs – there would be no need for instance to reinforce the power network.

 System design and modelling

 The activities within the project focus on modelling, dimensioning and, ultimately, designing separate subsystems for electricity, hydrogen, heat and ultra-pure water (e.g., for hydrogen production).
 An added key element is the market development for hydrogen and heat.